 A senior’s surviving children may also be eligible to claim his or her senior Social Security benefits if the children are unmarried and younger than 18 years of age.
 If the child is still attending elementary or secondary school at 19 years of age, he or she may also qualify to receive a parent’s Social Security benefits.
 A child of any age can receive a parent’s Social Security benefits if he or she was disabled before turning 22 years of age.

 Social Security benefits for surviving spouses are available through a deceased spouse’s Social Security earning record.
 Social Security benefits for widow or widower can be available upon retirement or sooner under specific circumstances.
-It is important to have a surviving spouses Social Security planner for seniors because it will help you prepare for the future and ensure that your spouse will be taken care of when you pass.
+It is important to have a surviving spouse’s Social Security planner for seniors because it can help you prepare for the future.
 Planning ahead and reviewing application qualifications can help your spouse prepare for whatever may happen to you and have a sense of security as you both age.
-Learn more about Social Security survivor benefits for spouses, eligibility requirements and how a surviving spouse can apply for benefits ahead of time will help you plan for the future.
+Learning more about Social Security survivor benefits for spouses, eligibility requirements, and how a surviving spouse can apply for benefits ahead of time will help you plan for the future.

-Survivors benefits for your children are available through your Social Security benefits after you pass.
+Survivors benefits for children may be available through the Social Security benefits after you pass.
 Preparing Social Security survivor benefits for children ahead of time can help secure your family’s immediate future should anything happen to you unexpectedly.
 By creating a surviving children Social Security planner, you will no longer need to worry about how your children will provide for themselves when you are gone.
 Social Security benefits for surviving children can give you a sense of security and provide your children with helpful support should anything happen to you.
 It will be helpful to learn about who is eligible to receive surviving children benefits and how much they can receive depending on the Social Security you have accumulated.
-Read More.